Top 10 Best Effects Guitarists

 Pure, clean picking, and all the notes are touched.
 The slides, pull-offs, and everything else are just awesome.

-Brian Welch Brian Philip Welch, better known by the stage name Head, is an American musician, singer and songwriter.
-He is one of the guitarists and founding member of the nu metal band Korn and his solo project Love and Death.
+Brian Philip Welch, better known by the stage name Head, is an American musician, singer, and songwriter.
+He is one of the guitarists and founding members of the nu metal band Korn.
+Welch also leads the Christian metal band Love and Death, which he formed during his hiatus from Korn.

-Michael Angelo Batio Michael Angelo Batio also known as Mike Batio or MAB, is an American heavy metal guitarist and columnist from Chicago, Illinois.
+Michael Angelo Batio, also known as Mike Batio or MAB, is an American heavy metal guitarist and columnist from Chicago, Illinois.
+He is renowned for his technical skill and for inventing the double guitar.
+Batio has released several solo albums and has been featured in numerous guitar magazines.

 He often uses a pedal to control his guitar solos, especially during double guitar solos.